We are happy to welcome our latest IMPAKT Artist in Residence, Mehreen Murtaza.

 Murtaza is currently based and working in Lahore, Pakistan.
 She is represented by Grey Noise, Dubai and Experimenter, Kolkata.

-Keep an eye out for her contribution to Impakt 2014; Soft Machines and make sure you take a look at her previous works here.
+Keep an eye out for her contribution to Impakt 2014; Soft Machines.